 Holiday Home Availability Information in Abruzzo

 The graph shows the weekly availability rate in Abruzzo for the next twelve months.
-In a week of January (12/01 - 19/01), 49% of the holiday homes are booked.
-The week with the most available accommodations is in May (25/05 - 01/06), with 86 of the vacation rentals available.
+In one week of December (22/12 - 29/12), 50% of the holiday homes are booked.
+The week with the most available holiday lettings is in May (25/05 - 01/06), with 89 of the vacation rentals available.

-Find the Abruzzo climate diagram.
-July is the warmest month of the year in Abruzzo with temperatures reaching a maximum average of 30°.
-No heat wave is expected in January, where minimum average temperatures usally hit a 3° low.
-The rainiest month is July while the driest month is August.
+Here is our climate diagram for Abruzzo.
+July is the warmest month of the year in Abruzzo, with temperatures reaching an average daily maximum of 30°.
+No heat wave is expected in January, when minimum average temperatures usally hit a 3° low.
+The rainiest month is July, while the driest month is August.

 Delve into Italy's glittering heritage with Abruzzo holiday cottages

 Only Italy could be as nonchalantly packed with precious antiquities as Abruzzo, where your holiday cottage is situated.
 From thousand year old Palazzo dell'Annunziata to the cliff-hanging hermitage of Eremo di Sant'Onofrio al Morrone, and so many in between, you are utterly spoiled.

 Hordes of antiquities

 Museo Archeologico Nazionale d'Abruzzo is an attractive neoclassical villa situated in the Villa Comunale park.
 Inside, you'll find a treasure trove of local finds including the most important pre-Roman find in central Italy, the 6th century BCE Warrior of Capestrano.
 See if you can fathom the identity of this mysterious soldier.